metagenopolis/CroCoDeEL/README.md

 The contamination line (in red) highlights species specifically introduced by contamination.

 ### Results interpretation
-CroCoDeEL will probably report false contamination events for sample with similar species abundances profiles (e.g. longitudinal data, animals raised together).\
+CroCoDeEL will probably report false contamination events for samples with similar species abundances profiles (e.g. longitudinal data, animals raised together).\
 For non-related samples, CroCoDeEL may occasionally generate false positives that can be filtered out by a human-expert.\
 Thus, we strongly recommend inspecting scatterplots of each contamination event to discard potential false positives.\
 _We will explain how to do it soon._